Skip to main content

 This pulse of GH, particularly during slow-wave sleep, is critical for neuronal repair and cognitive restoration.
 GH and its downstream mediator, Insulin-like Growth Factor 1 (IGF-1), which can cross the blood-brain barrier, play vital roles in neurogenesis, synaptic plasticity, and the clearance of metabolic waste products from the brain.

 The reported improvements in sleep quality, cognitive clarity, and morning alertness from peptide therapy are directly linked to this enhancement of the brain’s nocturnal regenerative processes.
-By stimulating the body’s own restorative mechanisms, these peptides offer a sophisticated method for supporting long-term and function.
+By stimulating the body’s own restorative mechanisms, these peptides offer a sophisticated method for supporting long-term brain health and function.

 • Aromatase Upregulation ∞ Research indicates that brain injury can upregulate aromatase expression, suggesting a compensatory mechanism to increase local neuroprotective estradiol.